Emma (2009 TV serial): Production

-Episodes

 Critical reception

 Reviewing the first episode, Sam Wollaston of The Guardian called it "very good... even if it's not necessary", wishing the BBC would adapt some lesser-known novels rather than churning out the same adaptations again and again.
-He nevertheless praised the acting, suggesting Garai's "eyes alone deserve a BAFTA" and that Michael Gambon made "a splendid old Mr. Woodhouse".
+He nevertheless praised the acting, suggesting Garai's "eyes alone deserve a BAFTA" and that Michael Gambon made "a splendid old Mr Woodhouse".

 John Preston of The Telegraph also noted Romola Garai as "particularly good" in the titular role, and noted that while Jim O Hanlon's direction was perhaps a little too "steady and sure" there was still "plenty of sprightliness there too".
 After the third episode of the series, however, he wrote that "[it] was a disaster, becoming ever more coarse and clumsy as it went on.
 The narration was obtrusive, the charm next to non-existent and the secondary characters insufficiently delineated."
 Emma he deemed "too bovine, too cocksure" in order for her to be truly in doubt.
 He did not find that Jonny Lee Miller, "who could have been a first-class Mr Knightley, was given enough screen time to make an impact".
 He concluded: "Contrivance ha[d] taken over.
 Sprightliness ha[d] disappeared.
 The soufflé ha[d] fallen."

 Tom Sutcliffe of The Independent wrote in a review that "the primary-colour brightness seems to have carried over into some the performances."
 He found that Garai "[did]n't capture the sense of frustrated intelligence that makes Emma bearable on the page", but blamed the script for it.
 He also saw a casting problem with Emma and Knightley in the sense that Miller "still carrie[d] too much of the seductive bad boy about him" so that he was not convincing as a "surprising love object", and "that threatens one of the novel's great achievements, which is to educate us alongside its heroine."

 Some critics also noted the dip in ratings following the first episode.
 In The Independent, Jonathon Brown observed that while "the critics have given it a qualified nod of approval" the second instalment of the serial "pulled in only 3.5 million viewers – down nearly 1 million on the opening episode the previous week – while the third episode saw another 200,000 switch off".
 He suggests this may be due to the "13 million-strong audience from ITV1's all-conquering X Factor" which had launched a Sunday night results show for the first time, or that "the days of bonnet and bustle are [simply] over".